 It’s a common misconception that outdoor air is more polluted than indoor air.
 After all, we all know about how cars and factories release emissions and lower the outside air quality.
 However, indoor air is often 2–5 times more polluted than outdoor air.

 For the most part, this is largely because indoor air is more concentrated and never leaves.
 There is no wind pushing indoor air away and diluting it with fresh air.
 Also, there aren’t many trees and plants indoors, which naturally clean the air that is inside.

-How to Improve Indoor Air Quality (7 Tips & Tricks)
+The 7 Tips & Tricks on How to Improve Indoor Air Quality

 1. Open the Windows

 We already discussed how outdoor air is usually cleaner than indoor air (sometimes by nearly 1,000%).
 Therefore, it only makes sense that opening windows and airing out your home would help remove many of the pollutants.
 Opening your windows allows fresh air to come in and push all the stale air out.
 It’s an easy (and free) way to freshen up your home.

 You can also use fans to help move the indoor air out, especially if it is not a breeze day.
 Areas like bedrooms and kitchens are especially important to air out, as they tend to have the most contaminants.
 Opening the windows while you’re cooking helps remove cooking fumes, for instance.

 Even in the cities, outdoor air is often much cleaner than indoor air.
 Therefore, you should always attempt to open your windows for at least a few minutes each day.

 While air purifiers are expensive, they are made explicitly to clean up indoor air quality.
 Use these air purifiers where you spend much of your time, such as in the living room and bedroom.
 You probably don’t need one in your bathroom, though, or other little-used areas.